 Hello!
 Welcome to St Andrew’s URC, Sheffield.
 You’ve arrived at a special page devoted to our organist, choir and music.
 We hope to share with you something of our musical experiences, featuring stories and audio from our services and concerts.

-Click on this link to view some archived services:
+Click on these links to view some archived services:

 Whilst we are unable to worship God at St Andrew’s in the normal way, we thought you might like to access a selection of hymns, psalms and anthems which we might have experienced if we had been allowed to attend our regular worship.
 Check below to find the readings for some recent Sunday services and links to some suitable music.

 Sunday 22nd November 2020 – Sunday next before Advent – Christ the King (Stir-up Sunday)

 As winter approaches, and at this time when much news in our world seems bleaker than any mid-winter, a particularly warm welcome is extended to you as you share in this act of worship.
 We are especially delighted that our friend, the reverend Canon Adrian Alker, is here to enlighten us with his thoughts about, and insights into, the relevance of today’s bible readings in our various lives today.
 As we bring another liturgical year to its close, let us look forward with a degree of hope and optimism to a brighter year ahead.

 Stir up, O Lord, the wills of your faithful people, that they, bringing forth the fruit of good works, may by you be richly rewarded: through Jesus Christ Our Lord.
 Amen.

 Our introit anthem today is the Jubilate Deo, a setting of Psalm 100 by Simon Johnson.

 O BE joyful in the Lord, all ye lands: serve the Lord with gladness, and come before his presence with a song.